 Senior executives are often advised to cultivate a relationship with a leading retained executive recruiter as a way to get ahead.
-However, that is not an easy thing to do.
-Let’s say you’ve done all that a good executive should do.
-You’ve polished your resume to a high shine and have built out your social media profile on LinkedIn.
+That’s not an easy thing to do.
+Say you’ve done all that a good executive should do.
+You’ve polished your resume to a high shine and have built out your LinkedIn profile.
 You’ve demonstrated just how witty you are in tweets on Twitter.
 You’ve served as featured speaker at a leading conference or two to raise your profile.
 Yet for some inexplicable reason, retained recruiters aren’t the least bit interested.
 You can’t get them to return your calls or reply to your emails.
 The few times you manage to get a retained recruiter on the phone, you don’t sense any real connection.
 The goal of forging a meaningful relationship with a top retained recruiter remains frustratingly elusive.

 Why Retained Executive Recruiters Are the Ones to Know

-Executive recruiters are not all the same, as BlueSteps Career Services Executive Director Kathy Simmons pointed out in a recent article in Forbes.
+Executive recruiters are not all the same, as BlueSteps Career Services Executive Director Kathy Simmons pointed out in a recent Forbes article.
 Retained executive recruiters recruit top performing talent for senior-level executive openings.
 Consequently,Of the two kinds of headhunters -- retained and contingency -- retained search partners are the ones to know.
 Click To TweetWe recruit to the most prestigious C-level job opportunities that the market has to offer.
-In fact, the senior executive openings are so exclusive that the vast majority of positions that we represent are unlisted.
+In fact, the senior executive openings are so exclusive that the vast majority of positions we represent are unlisted.
 You will not find the openings posted anywhere on the Internet.
 The average base salary for most retained search openings is $300,000 or more.
-Total annual compensation often tops one million dollars.
+Total annual compensation often tops $1 million.
 When equity is part of the compensation package, retained search positions also offer the opportunity for significant wealth creation.
-We literally are the makers of dreams-come-true — dreams that include becoming richer than one could possibly imagine.
+We literally are the makers of dreams-come-true.
 That may explain why Headhunters beat LinkedIn Recruiter as search terms in Google Trends.)

-In other words, even if you’re lucky enough to get a call from a retained search partner, 2000 is the number you’re competing with as you vie for a recruiter’s attention.
-The utter irony is that we can only have meaningful relationships with 150 people in our lifetime.
-It is a total includes family members and schoolmates.
-That figure, called Dunbar’s number, was derived by British anthropologist Robin Dunbar.
+So even if you’re lucky enough to get a call from a retained search partner, you’re competing with 2,000 people as you vie for a recruiter’s attention.
+The irony is that we can only have meaningful relationships with 150 people in our lifetime.
+That total, called Dunbar’s number, was derived by British anthropologist Robin Dunbar and includes family members and schoolmates.
 To forge a real relationship with a retained executive recruiter, you must make your way into the recruiter’s inner circle of fewer than 100 people.

 Of course, top retained recruiters curate their inner circle.
-You’ll find it filled with venture capitalists, private equity investors, genius technologists, serial entrepreneurs. high profile senior executives, along with a smattering of gurus or yoga instructors.
-Namaste.
-If you are an Average Joe you likely will find it impossible to wheedle your way into the inner circle because, in the inner circle, average just won’t do.
+You’ll find it filled with venture capitalists, private equity investors, genius technologists, serial entrepreneurs, high profile senior executives, along with a smattering of gurus.
+If you are an Average Joe, you likely will find it impossible to wheedle your way into the inner circle because, in the inner circle, average just won’t do.
 You must be the exception, not the rule.
 It’s either that or find a way to make yourself a priority in that retained recruiter’s life.

 The Most Common Mistake: Elevator Pitch Run Amok

-The most common mistake candidates make is immediately launching into a lengthy soliloquy without first pausing to establish common ground.
-I understand that nervousness may be fueling the faux pas.
+The most common mistake candidates make is immediately launching into a lengthy soliloquy without first establishing common ground.
+I understand nervousness may be fueling the faux pas.
 Candidates frequently have to summon up the courage to call a retained executive recruiter.
-As a result, many rush through what they have to say without taking a breath just to get it over with.
-Other executives seem to believe that the more they say the greater the likelihood that something in there will resonate and open doors.
-However, candidates that make the initial conversation all about them are not only rude, they risk coming off as arrogant and naive.
+As a result, many rush through what they have to say without taking a breath, just to get it over with.
+Others seem to believe that the more they say, the greater the likelihood that something in there will resonate and open doors.
+However, candidates who make the initial conversation all about them are not only rude, but they also risk coming off as arrogant and naive.
 That’s a bad first impression to make with a retained executive recruiter.